 When sitting in the hearing room, please be considerate and respectful of those around you.
 You are able to hold images of loved ones in the hearing room (printed or laminated only).
-We kindly ask that you refrain from holding these images, or other items, above your head.
+We kindly ask that you hold these images on your lap and refrain from raising them any higher.